Comply with SRA Standards and Regulations

 Publish pricing information for specified legal services as required by the SRA Transparency Rules.
 Covers which services are in scope, what must be disclosed, format and website requirements, and how to monitor and update your published information.

 Since December 2018, the SRA has required law firms in England and Wales to publish pricing information for certain legal services.
-These are known as the SRA Transparency Rules and form part of the SRA Code of Conduct for Firms.
+These are known as the SRA Transparency Rules and form part of the SRA Standards and Regulations.
 The aim is to help consumers compare costs before instructing a solicitor.

 If your firm offers any of the services covered by the rules, you must publish specific pricing and service information on your website.
-Failure to do so is a breach of the Code of Conduct for Firms and may lead to regulatory action.
+Failure to do so is a breach of the SRA Transparency Rules and may lead to regulatory action.

 The transparency rules apply to your firm if you provide any of the following services to individuals or businesses: